 The Dawson Community College educational program review procedure is as follows:

 Every three years, educational programs shall be subject to a quantitative review and analysis of enrollment and outcome(s).
 Course-by-course outcomes (to be reviewed biannually) will include grade distribution, course attrition rates, and a consideration of the audience to which the course is directed (as indicated on the Course Review Worksheet).

 Educational program reviews will consider the number of majors declared in each of the associate degrees and occupational certificates, program enrollment and graduation rates, and number of sections in each of the academic core areas.
 Additional considerations for occupational programs include retention and placement rates/success.
 The following information for each occupational program will be summarized: for the last five years, the number of majors, retention rate, the number of graduates, average GPA on graduation, placement rate, and the enrollment in professional core courses.

-Educational program review data will be summarized on the Quantitative Program Review Report to be discussed by the Program Director with the Academic Affairs Committee.
-The AAC will, from the information presented, recommend to the Dean of Instructional Services, one of the following actions:
+Educational program review data will be summarized on the Quantitative Program Review Report to be discussed by the Program Director with the Academic Quality and Continuous Improvement Committee.
+The committee will, from the information presented, recommend to the VP of Academic Affairs, one of the following actions: